HiromitsuAraki/Methylica/README.md

 <img src="./README_files/Figures/HeatmapClustering_highLF.png" width=500x500>
 <br>

-#### Loading factor table of highly contributed regions
+#### Loadings table of highly contributed regions
-Boxplot is appeared by clicking gene symbol.

-Whole list of loading factor table can be downloaded by pressing *Download* button.
+Boxplot of methylome data in each region is appeared by clicking gene symbol (see **Boxplot of highly contributed region**).
+Whole list of loadings table can be downloaded by pressing *Download* button.

 <img src="./README_files/Figures/ICtable_highLF.png" width=500x500>
 <br>